charlie-paterson/Research-Project/README.md

 </p>

 <p align="center"><em>Figure 1: This shows the plot from my fine tree regressor model, demonstrating an almost perfect fit.</em></p>

+When compared to the Support Vector Machine (SVM) Regressor, the Fine Tree Regressor consistently demonstrated superior performance.
+While the SVM regressor struggled with overfitting and underfitting in certain regions—especially where the data exhibited complex, non-linear patterns—the fine tree model maintained high accuracy across all data ranges.
+This is largely due to the fine tree's inherent flexibility in partitioning the feature space, allowing it to adapt more effectively to subtle variations in the data.

+Overall, the visual comparisons and performance metrics clearly establish the Fine Tree Regressor as the more effective model for this dataset, offering both precision and reliability in its predictions.

 ## Challenges
 * Adapting the models to handle noisy or incomplete real-world data.